TheLighthouse36/netcross/Docs/Research/tools_tech.md

   - an elixir library that interfaces Elixir and Javascript
 - [Membrane](https://membrane.stream)
   - an elixir library to allow the use of WebRTC Data Channels
+- [Zig]
+  - a low level programming language will be teh primary low level code

 ## Prototype tools
 Any tool that is/was used in the protoyping phase will be included here